Best restaurants in Toronto

 Why Go?
 Go when you’re craving a mean bowl of matzah ball soup.
 Pick up some bagels to-go or enjoy a multi-generational meal with quality that’s been perfected over a century.

 What is it?
 The folks at Edulis make eating at their King West locale feel like home.
 That is, if your family dinner table consisted of seasonal truffles and caviar.
-Strongly focused on seafood, seasonal ingredients and service with a big heart.
+Edulis is strongly focused on seafood, seasonal ingredients and service with a big heart.

 Why go?
-There’s a reason why this restaurant keeps making it onto national Best Restaurant lists.
-Edulis promotes the tradition of cooking and feasting together.
+There’s a reason why this restaurant keeps making it onto national Best Restaurant lists, and it's because Edulis promotes the tradition of cooking and feasting together.
 Their menus may change with season, but their knack for hospitality is ever present.
+As for libations, the wine and champagne menu is gloriously extensive.

 What is it?
 Celebrating Canadian Indigenous heritage, Ku-Kum offers Toronto a unique dining experience.
 Chef Joseph Shawana sticks to a strict philosophy of using whole ingredients and marrying traditional recipes with contemporary, fine dining cooking techniques.